3 Ways Procurement Leaders Can Drive Sustainability in Their Supply Chains

-The recent movement to incentivise suppliers rather than audit them has prompted a renewed focus among companies to reevaluate how they contribute to the communities where they operate and serve.
+The recent movement to incentivize suppliers rather than audit them has prompted a renewed focus among corporations to reevaluate how they contribute to the communities where they operate and serve.

 The supply chain disruptions caused by the pandemic made food security top-of-mind and drove many consumers and businesses to reconnect with food in a more sustainable way, and ask questions about its origins, Stenholm said.

 “Through the purchasing decisions you make, you can actually help the farmer around the corner,” Stenholm said.
 “But how do we create job opportunities and financially empower these people to be independent players in our value chains?
 We have to understand where that value is generated and how that value is distributed.”